CodeYourFuture/CYF-PD/content/blocks/set-up-a-google-sheet-so-we-can-organise-a-slack-posting-rota/readme.md

       * The spreadsheet must have at least the columns Date and Name

-      * The title of spreadsheet should be Slack Rota Cohort XXXX (substitute XXXX for the region initials and cohort number)
+      * The title of the spreadsheet should be XXX X Rota (substitute XXXX for the region initials and cohort number, for example, GLA 6)

+      * The title of the tab should be Slack Rota

       * It must be saved on the cohort drive